 Cinéma du réel Grand Prize

-Funded by the Bibliothèque publique d’information (€ 5,000) and the Procirep (€ 3,000), and awarded to one feature film from both International and French Selections
+Funded by the Bibliothèque publique d’information (€ 5,000) and the Procirep (€ 3,000), and awarded to a feature film from the Competition

 La Scam International Award

 € 5,000 funded by La Scam, is awarded to a feature film from the International Selection

 € 5,000 funded by the Institut français and awarded to a mainly French production feature film from the Competition

 € 1,000 funded by La Sacem and awarded to the composer of the original music of a feature film from the Competition

 Funded by the Bibliothèque publique d’information (€ 2,500) and awarded to a short film from the Competition

 Loridan-Ivens / Cnap award